 Locations for Give Kids a Smile

-The Give Kids a Smile Mobile Dental Program takes place on the mobile dental clinic that travels directly to schools in Rock Island, Henry, Mercer, Scott, Jackson, and Clinton counties.
+The Give Kids a Smile Mobile Dental Program takes place on the mobile dental clinic that travels directly to schools in Rock Island, Henry, Mercer, Scott, Jackson, and Cedar counties.
 Licensed dental staff members provide services in the mobile dental clinic.
 An additional 34 general dentists and specialists provide follow-up work in their offices.

 Services Provided by Give Kids a Smile

 Children who qualify for this program receive the following dental services on the mobile dental clinic free of charge: